rehierl/html-outliner-spec/issue-associations-notes.md

 sectioning content element being exited to the current section.

-Strictly implemented, this statement would throw a `TypeError` exception because it is not possible to add an outline object to the `subSections` list of a section object.
-This can only be understood to add the top-level sections of said outline as subsections to the current section and thus as also referring to the properties mentioned below.
+Strictly implemented, this statement would throw a `TypeError` exception because it is not possible to add an outline object to the `Section.subSections` list.
+This can only be understood to add the top-level sections of said outline as subsections to the current section.
+With that point of view, this step can be understood to refer to the same properties as defined below.

+NOTE - Just before that step, the `currentSection` variable is set to reference the "last section in the outline of the current outline owner element".
+I can only assume that one has to understand "last section" to be the **last top-level section object** added to the outline object itself.
+It could also be understood to mean the last "active" section object in that outline, which could even be an inner subsection.

 **TODO** - This step seriously needs to be rephrased.